 So goes the story of Esther the Wonder Pig.
 She’s a bit of a princess, whose growing girth forces her family to move from a small apartment to a big farm, where Esther and her animal friends can fit into happily (and get into a little less mischief).
 And the ending gets even happier: eventually, the farm becomes the Happily Esther After animal sanctuary, a home for rescued animals of all kinds.

-Told in rhyme, this book features short text and fun cartoon illustrations that focus on the story of the incredible Jane Goodall.
+Told in rhyme, this is one of the most inspiring vegan books for kids.
+It’s a book that features short text and fun cartoon illustrations that focus on the story of the incredible Jane Goodall.
 Jane is not only the world’s most famous conservationist and leading chimpanzee expert, but she was also one of the first ever women to work with primates.
 Goodall’s ability to communicate with chimps and her deep understanding of their societies and dedication to their conservation will be highly inspiring to both girls and boys.

 Wild animals should stay wild and free.
 That’s the main message behind this beautiful book about a boy called Rudy who wants to fly so badly, he steals a young Red Tail Hawk from its nest.
 He desperately wants to be the fledgeling hawk’s ‘brother’ so they can learn to fly together.
 By the end of the summer, he finally realizes that the wild bird is desperately unhappy living in a cage with a string tied around its leg.
 The hawk, like the boy, just desperately wants to fly.
 That’s all he’s ever wanted.